-This project is funded by a European Research Council Consolidator Grant (ERC-2013-Co-G) awarded to Professor Lisa Bortolotti in order to explore the Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts (PERFECT).
-The project started in October 2014 and will run for five years.
-The project will feature three post-doctoral fellows, two PhD students, and the participation of Dr Michael Larkin from the School of Psychology.
+This project was funded by a European Research Council Consolidator Grant (ERC-2013-Co-G) awarded to Professor Lisa Bortolotti in order to explore the Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts (PERFECT).
+The project started in October 2014 and ended in September 2019.
+The project featured three post-doctoral fellows, two PhD students, and the participation of Dr Michael Larkin from Aston University.

 - Challenge current frameworks of epistemic evaluation in order to acknowledge that cognitions can contribute to knowledge and self-knowledge without meeting the standards of truth and accuracy, and to take into account constraints on cognitive capacities (perception, reasoning, and memory).